w3c/vc-data-model/VCDMExplainer.md

 }
 ```

-## Tricky Design Choices
+## Important Design Choices

+This section summarizes a number of design choices that the Working Group spent
+a considerable amount of time debating.

-### JSON vs JSON-LD
+### Support for JSON-LD

+While the document outlines a data model that is expressible in a number of
+different syntaxes, there was considerable thought exertedto the question of
+representation syntaxes that the specification would highlight.
+JSON-LD, which
+is a fully compatible subset of JSON, was suggested as the primary format.
+There
+were concerns that a JSON-LD processor would be required to process Verifiable
+Credentials.
+After more than a year of technical work and collaboration with
+the JSON-LD 1.1 WG, the group has been able to demonstrate that a JSON-LD
+processor is not necessary to conform to the specification.
+The vast majority
+of developers will be able to work with Verifiable Credentials as if it is
+just another JSON object.

+### Support for Multiple Proof Formats

+There are currently at least four different proof formats that are being
+actively used by participants in the Working Group: JSON Web Signatures,
+Zero-Knowledge Proofs, Common Binary Object Representation Object Signing and
+Encryption, and Linked Data Proofs.
+It was challenging for the
+Working Group to select one format as there were a number of benefits and
+drawbacks provided by each approach.
+The result of this challenge was to
+ensure that the Verifiable Credentials Data Model was flexible enough to
+be compatible with each signature format with no changes needed to the
+core data model.

-Support for JWT
+### Support for JWT

-JSON Web Token (JWT) is still a widely used means to express claims to be transferred between two parties.
-Providing a
+JSON Web Token (JWT) is still a widely used means to express claims to be
-representation of the Verifiable Credentials Data Model for JWT allows existing systems and libraries to participate in
+transferred between two parties.
+Providing a representation of the Verifiable
+Credentials Data Model for JWT allows existing systems and libraries to
-the ecosystem.
+participate in the ecosystem.

 This specification defines the encoding rules of the Verifiable Credential Data Model onto JWT and JWS.
 It further
 defines processing rules how and when to make use of specific JWT registered claim names and specific JWS registered